toolblaster/hppatwariexam/projectdoc.md

 Custom Components (addComponents):

+.page-container: Enforces a standard max-width and padding (max-w-7xl mx-auto px-4 ...) across all pages for layout consistency.

 .nav-height: Enforces consistent navbar height across pages.

 .flip-card: specialized 3D flip animation for terminology cards.
+Note: Height is fixed at 12rem with overflow-y: auto and smaller font size on the back to accommodate variable content length.

 .exam-console: Styles for the mock test dashboard.

 .syllabus-card: Color-coded card components for exam topics.

+Guide Components:

-New Guide Components: * .guide-sidebar: Standardizes the sticky sidebar look for study notes.
+.guide-sidebar: Standardizes the sticky sidebar look for study notes.

 .mobile-select-container: Standardizes the sticky mobile dropdown container.